kleene-project/kleened/deps/makeup/README.md

 and uses the results of those matches to switch to another state.
 Using a PEG parser we can define the grammar in a more natural way.

+The lexers are written using the excellent [NimbleParsec](https://github.com/dashbitco/nimble_parsec) parser.

 ## Disadvantages over Pygments

-It supports only a single language (yet, contributions are welcome!).

-The lexers are written using the excellent [NimbleParsec](https://github.com/plataformatec/nimble_parsec) parser.

-Older version used the ExSpirit parser, which was more flexible but slower (about 10x slower) and a little less easy to use.

-## Benchmarks

-TODO
+It supports fewer languages.

 ## Documentation on how to write a new lexer

 Contributions are highly appreciated.
-The mos direct way you can contribute to Makeup is by writing a new lexer.
+The most direct way you can contribute to Makeup is by writing a new lexer.
 You can find some information here: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## LICENSE